AndyZ-maragidyne/Wizard-Interview/README.md

-Wizard Interview is a game where are interviewed by a wizard to be hired and become his new assistant
+Wizard Interview is a game where are you are interviewed by a wizard because you want to get a job